Xert’s Focus Duration is a Powerful Training Concept

 This is the real power of FD.
 Athletes don’t perform constant power efforts.
 Power is variable.
 In a race, for example, practically every second would have a varying power, yet we could still look at each second and determine how much of the power was contributed by low, high and peak systems.
 Xert does this for you, using every single power data point.
 In fact, it not only looks at power but more importantly is looks at strain, since performing work while you’re fatigued has a greater impact on you than when you train without fatigue.
 This is the principle behind high-intensity interval training.

 Using the data from your activity, Xert splits each second’s strain into low, high and peak and sums them together for you.
 If you wish to see those values, use the Activity Table to add those columns to your display:

-But this is lot of information to digest!!
 How do we simplify all these numbers into something that is actionable and something that we can easily follow?

 Converting Three Numbers into One

 Rather than provide 3 sets of strain values for each activity, Xert looks at these values and works out their ratios.
 We know that for all efforts above TP, some of the effort is putting strain on your lower intensity system, some is putting strain on your peak intensity system and the remainder is putting strain on your high-intensity system.
 Xert compares the strain totals for the activity with those for a fixed power, i.e. “6 Minute Power”, for example, and interprets the ratios into something more tangible.
 This method answers the question “What is the entire activity equivalent to in terms power, and therefore the duration on my power-duration relationship?”.

 This has profound meaning since a variable power effort of an entire activity can be directly compared to a fixed power effort.
 In effect, it tells the athlete that if they improve their three systems by exercising at the fixed power associated to the FD, the exercise would place similar strain on them as the activity did.